-Trampolining is fun, and there are lots kids and adults who love to jump on trampolines.
+Trampolining is fun, and there are lots of kids and adults who love to jump on trampolines.
 There is something about the feeling of flying that’s invigorating and rewarding, and anytime you can engage in exercise that’s fun, the more likely you are to stick with it.

 The kids will jump on the trampoline for hours without realizing it.
 Jumping on the trampoline is a low impact, aerobic exercise.
-Kids don’t even need a set exercise routine, they just make it up as the go along.
+Kids don’t even need a set exercise routine, they just make it up as they go along.
 Jumping, flipping and jumping again, and the time they spend exercising just flies by.

 Develops Strength and Coordination

-Children who regularly use the trampoline see an increase in coordination and muscle tone.
-Strengthening your kids muscle will also help to improve their posture, both sitting and standing.
+Children who regularly use the trampoline see an increase in coordination(1) and muscle tone.
+Strengthening your kid’s muscle will also help to improve their posture(2), both sitting and standing.
 Bouncing on a trampoline increases awareness of your body and your sense of balance and coordination.
-Kids learn to control their arms and legs while bouncing, and to adjust the position of their body accordingly.
+Kids learn to control their arms and legs while bouncing and to adjust the position of their body accordingly.
 Improved coordination and motor skills can assist in other sports that require a lot of hand-eye and general coordination.

-Trampolining can help combat anxiety and stress by increasing the amount of endorphins released by the brain.
+Trampolining can help combat anxiety and stress by increasing the number of endorphins released by the brain.
 Regular trampolining can help kids relax and promote better sleeping patterns.
 Exercising on a trampoline increases the circulation of oxygen around your body, making kids more alert and improving mental performance.